 Should I sell my current home before buying a new one?

 It is likely the very first question that popped into your head when considering a move.
 The answer depends on the current real estate market, your financial situation and personal goals.
-Residence Real Estate Group works with clients every day posing this very same question.
+Brandon Grass works with clients every day posing this very same question.
 As Okanagan home buyers ourselves, we too have been in this situation.
 We are eager to share what we’ve learned from each and every one of our real estate transactions.

 How much is my home worth?